-Founded in November 2004 by a group of peer specialists, the National Association of Peer Specialists
+Founded in November 2004 by a group of peer specialists, the original National Association of Peer Specialists

 (NAPS) was a private, non-profit organization dedicated to promoting peer support in mental health and related systems

 of care.
-NAPS was open to anyone who provided support (paid or volunteer) for individuals in recovery from psychiatric, trauma,
+NAPS was open to anyone who provided support (paid or volunteer) for individuals in recovery from psychiatric,

-global membership and to correct a perception that NAPS was only for those trained as certified peer specialists in the mental
+and to correct a misperception that NAPS was only for "certified" peer specialists in the mental health system.

 Name Has Changed But Our Mission Remains the Same!